chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 > 📝 Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
 Once you complete the first step of Deploying to Azure above, you can jump head to [03-configure-app-service-for-cd](../03-configure-app-service-for-cd/README.md)

-## Prerequisites (Local Development Only)
+## Prerequisites (Local development only if you wish to build the Docker images locally)

-Thus guide assumes you have Java JDK, Maven, Docker Desktop and Azure CLI installed on your machine.
-Until we setup your Azure Pipeline & GitHub Action, we will use Maven, Docker and Azure CLI, locally, to build and push both the PetStoreApp and PetStoreService Docker Images into Azure Container Registry.
-We will do other things like Administer our Azure Kubernetes Cluster.
+Thus guide assumes you have Docker installed on your machine.
+Until we setup your Azure Pipeline & GitHub Action, we can use Docker and Azure CLI, locally, to build and push both the PetStoreApp and PetStoreService Docker Images into Azure Container Registry.
+We will also do other things like Administer our Azure Kubernetes Cluster.

- - Install Java JDK 13 or higher using the guide from the following https://examples.javacodegeeks.com/download-and-install-java-development-kit-jdk-13/

- - Install Maven using the following guide from https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

- - Install Docker Desktop from the following https://www.docker.com/products/docker-desktop and ensure you can run Docker from your command line.
+ - Install Docker Desktop from the following https://docs.docker.com/get-docker and ensure you can run Docker from your command line.

  - Install Azure CLI from the following https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli and ensure you can run AZ from your command line.

 ---